 Information about STDs, what you should do, what to watch for and how to protect yourself.

 Services are available during the COVID-19 pandemic.
-Contact your local public health clinic for services available in your area.

 All Georgia physicians, laboratories, and other health care providers are required by law (OCGA 31-12-2) to report patients with the conditions listed under Notifiable Disease Reporting Requirements.
 Both laboratory confirmed and clinical diagnoses are reportable.